 Equally important, many of the health issues that we associate with summer can still arise during winter.
 For example, in the warmth of the home, parasites can still infect your pets.

 No matter how dedicated the pet owner, no one looks forward to reading veterinarian reviews on Christmas morning rather than opening presents.
-Here are ten tips for winter pet care so you can minimize the likelihood of an emergency trip to the vet’s office:
+Here are twelve tips for winter pet care so you can minimize the likelihood of an emergency trip to the vet’s office:

 Get a Checkup

 Depending on your pet’s age, veterinarians recommend visiting at least once per year, with young animals and senior animals needing more frequent visits.
 Annual checkups for your pet are not limited to any particular time of the year.
 However, veterinarian offices can be less crowded during the winter.
 Summer is the season for injuries, parasite-borne diseases, and heat-induced illnesses.
 These common conditions can lead to long waiting times at the vet’s office.

 If you are searching for a vet for your pet, there are many resources available to you, including:

 - Referral: Almost everyone has a pet.
 Friends, family, and neighbors may be able to refer you to a good local veterinarian.
 You can even ask strangers at the dog park for veterinarian reviews.

 - Online veterinarian reviews: If you have moved to an unfamiliar area to buy a new home and do not know who to ask about veterinarians, online veterinarian reviews can be found for most areas.
 Veterinarian reviews can give you insight into the experiences other patients have had with the vet and the quality you might expect.
 Veterinarian reviews can be particularly helpful for owners of exotic pets because they may help you to find a vet who has experience with your pet’s species.